techvfxking/Java-Project-Library-Management-system-using-swing-and-sql/README.md

-# Java Project Library Management system using swing and saql
+# Java Project Library Management system using swing and SQL